Winnats Pass

 How long is Winnats Pass?

 The road to the summit, known as Winnats Pass road, is 9.33km (5.8 miles) long, running east-west from Hope to Sparrowpit.
-It’s said to be one of the best motorcycle roads in Peak District.
-It's not really long - just a few miles or so but kind of 'must see'.
+It’s said to be one of the best motorcycle roads in the Peak District.
+It's not really long - just a few miles or so but kind of a 'must-see.'
 The road was surfaced during the Second World War.

 Is Winnats Pass difficult?

-Surrounded by towering limestone pinnacles, the drive is pretty challenging.
+Surrounded by towering limestone pinnacles, the drive is quite challenging.
 It’s narrow and steep.
-Combined with the narrowness of the road, it can become a little crowded by road traffic.
-The narrowness of the road and its maximum slope has caused it to be closed to buses, coaches and vehicles over 7.5 tones in weight.
+Combined with the narrowness of the road, it can become a little crowded with road traffic.
+The narrowness of the road and its maximum slope have caused it to be closed to buses, coaches, and vehicles over 7.5 tons in weight.
 Risk of rock slides.

 Is Winnats Pass open?